 In rare cases, a skin condition is to blame for a lack of hair growth.
 Certain skin conditions like alopecia cause balding or hair loss.
 If you have symptoms of a skin condition, which likely affects your head as well as your hair, visiting a dermatologist could help.

-In some cases, thin or slow-growing hair is the result of hypothyroidism (an underactive thyroid).
-But, this condition is more common among women over 50.
+In some cases, thin or slow-growing hair is the result of hypothyroidism, an underactive thyroid.
+However, this condition is more common among women over 50.
 Thin hair or hair loss can also be a symptom of an iron deficiency, or anemia.

 For most men who struggle to grow facial hair, genetics are to blame.
-If your father or grandfather struggled with facial hair growth, it is possible you will too.
+If your father or grandfather had difficulty with facial hair growth, it’s possible you will too.
 And for those men, there really aren’t too many solutions.

 While beard implants recently hit the market, they’re an extreme option for a relatively minor problem.

 With the growing popularity of beards and facial hair, some supplement makers are capitalizing on men who have trouble growing stubble.
-Supplements and creams that promise thicker and fuller beards have hit the market.
+These companies offer supplements and creams that promise thicker and fuller beards.
 However, most of them lack scientific credibility.

-If you’re finding it hard to grow the beard of your dreams, there’s a small chance it’s because you simply aren’t taking care of yourself.
+If you’re finding it hard to grow a beard, there’s a small chance it’s because you simply aren’t taking care of yourself.
 Like a good head of hair, facial hair requires a healthy diet and regular sleep.
-Your first steps toward reaching your facial hair goal should include:
+Your first steps toward reaching your facial hair goal should include the following:

 You can’t grow a beard if the genetics for it simply aren’t there.
 But, if you provide the healthiest environment for hair growth, it should help even out patchy spots or thicken existing hair.